 Substitutions and Variations

-- If you'd like some crunch in the cookies you can add chopped nuts to the cookie dough, such as pecans or walnuts.
+- Add crunch.
+Mix in chopped pecans or walnuts.
 I use pecans for crunch in my Pecan and Chocolate Chip Cookies.

 This recipe has not been tested with other substitutions or variations.
 If you replace or add any ingredients, please let us know how it turned out in the comments below!